-A programmatic methodology in semantics streamlines the otherwise computationally grueling process of developing and testing novel semantic theories.
-By easing the process of investigating increasingly complex semantic theories, this methodology aims to support the growth and maturity of semantics as a discipline.
-Instead of only developing a model-theoretic version of a semantics and working out the consequence by hand or not at all, this project provides tooling for writing semantic clauses using Z3‘s python API.
-You can find more information in the GitHub repository.
+A programmatic methodology in semantics streamlines the otherwise grueling process of attempting to develop and test novel semantic theories as well as their corresponding resulting logics.
+Instead of only developing a model-theoretic version of a semantics and working out the consequence by hand or not at all, the model-checker provides tooling for implementing semantic clauses using Z3‘s python API.

 Programmatic Semantics